kristeaac/codepath-project-4-extended-twitter-client/README.md

 * [X] "Compose" new tweet icon is a floating action button on the timeline
 * [X] User can retweet on tweet details view
+* [X] User can favorite and unfavorite on tweet details view

 ## Video Walkthrough